-Wollongong Flexible Learning Centre (FLC) is a part of Edmund Rice Education Australia Youth+ and is conducted in accordance with the Youth+ philosophy and principles.
-Wollongong FLC commenced operation as a registered Non-Government School in 2013 and is part of a national association (EREA) of fifty-three schools, which includes nineteen Flexible Learning Centres.
+Wollongong Flexible Learning Centre (FLC) is a part of Edmund Rice Education Australia(EREA) and is conducted in accordance with EREA's Flexible Schools Networks philosophy and principles.

+Wollongong FLC commenced operation as a registered Non-Government School in 2013 and is part of a national association (EREA) of fifty-three schools, which includes twenty Flexible Learning Centres.